-Proof the Yeast (10 minutes): In a small bowl, combine active dry yeast with ½ cup (100 g) lukewarm water (90-110°F/32-43°C) from the total 415 g.
+Proof the Yeast (10 minutes): In a small bowl, combine active dry yeast or instant yeast with water warmed to range for the yeast you're using.
 Stir gently and let sit for 5-10 minutes until foamy.
 If it doesn’t foam, use fresh yeast.

 Stretch and Fold (45 minutes): Wet your hands to prevent sticking.
 Grab one side of the dough, stretch it upward 6-8 inches, and fold it over the center.
 Rotate the bowl 90 degrees and repeat for a total of four folds.
 Cover and rest for 15 minutes.
 Repeat this stretch-and-fold process twice more (three sets total, 45 minutes).
 The dough will become smoother and more elastic.

 Bulk Fermentation (8-12 hours): Cover tightly with plastic wrap or a lid.
-Let rise at room temperature (68-75°F/20-24°C) for 8-12 hours until doubled in size, bubbly, and jiggly with large air bubbles on the surface.
-For a faster rise (4-6 hours), use a warm spot (75-80°F/24-27°C).
+Let rise at room temperature (68-75°F) for 8-12 hours until doubled in size, bubbly, and jiggly with large air bubbles on the surface.
+For a faster rise (4-6 hours), use a warm spot (75-80°F).
 Test readiness: poke gently with a wet finger; it should hold the indentation briefly before slowly springing back.
 Optionally, pinch off a small piece—if it floats in water, it’s ready.

 Shape the Loaves (10 minutes): Generously flour your work surface.
 Gently pour the dough out with a dough scraper, preserving air bubbles.
 Dust the top with flour and divide into two portions with a floured scraper.
 Gently shape each into a 10x6-inch rectangle, avoiding heavy pressing.
 Transfer to two parchment-lined baking sheets.
 Dimple top of loaf lightly to press out any large air bubbles (be gentle).

 Second Rise (30-45 minutes): Dust tops of loaves with flour and cover loosely with a kitchen towel.
 Let rise for 30-45 minutes until puffy (about 50% larger).
-Preheat oven to 450°F (230°C) with a pizza stone or baking sheet on a lower rack. and an oven-safe pan on the bottom rack for steam.
+Preheat oven to 450°F (230°C) with a pizza stone or baking sheet on a lower rack.

 Cool and Serve (1 hour): Transfer loaves to a wire rack using the parchment.
 Cool completely for 1 hour before slicing into 1-inch pieces (12-16 slices per loaf).